ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 # .PHONY: setup setup_clean
 ```

-This file(`RULES_DKMS_L`) is part of the cookie-cutter for e3 wrapper.
-That
-means that each e3 wrapper module created with the cookie-cutter will have
-this file included as part of the wrapper.
-However, these rules seems not a
-general rules which can be used by all e3 wrappers.
-Probably, this is one
-reason that why it never be used(commented out).
+The above file(`RULES_DKMS_L`) can serve as a template or example to create
+makefile rules to prepare a kernel module source to be built and installed
+as a DKMS module.
 The rule `dkms_add` uses macro substitution tool to process a template DKMS
 configure file with macro substitutions, to generate a `dkms.conf` file and
 install it together with other kernel source files of the DKMS module into
-the host system.
+the host file system.
 The generated `dkms.conf` file includes `E3_MODULE_NAME`,
 `E3_MODULE_VERSION` and kernel module name.

-The rule `setup` seems try to setup user space input output driver deamon
+The rule `setup` try to setup user space input output driver deamon
 to reload its rules so that the newly installed DKMS module can work properly.
 The make rule which does `dkms build` is not included in this file.
 The
-original design seems intending to use the `dkms_add` rule defined in
+original design was intending to use the `dkms_add` rule defined in
 this file to prepare and install the DKMS source and configure files into
 the system's DKMS source location.
 And then use the `dkms_build` rule
 defined in e3 `require` module to build and install the DKMS model into